 Hi I’m Sarah Sherlock

-Previously, I studied for 4 years at Pulse College, located in Windmill Lane Recording Studios in Dublin.
+Additionally, I studied for 4 years at Pulse College, located in Windmill Lane Recording Studios in Dublin.
 Having graduated on their (C.M.P.G.)
 Diploma in Music Production for Games and a further BA (Hons) in Music Production, I learned my production skills over a range of sound and music creative and technical modules.
 During this time I also attended many guest lectures and masterclasses from established film and game composers and music producers.
 I became an Intern for the studio for short time after completing my studies here.
 For my undergrad dissertation, I chose to focus on scoring for visual media and rescored Frankenstein (1931) with an experimental soundtrack, whilst exploring the history of horror film soundtracks.
 I was lucky to present this project at Horror Expo Ireland in 2017!
-This led me to pursue projects as a composer for visual media before finding my calling in video game sound design.
+This led me to pursue freelance projects as a composer for visual media before finding my calling in video game sound design.

 “One reason I object to being called an engineer is that designation reinforces the notion that I’m mainly an operator of equipment.
 A sound designer should be more like a cinematographer and less like a camera operator.” -Randy Thom